alexhkurz/compiler-construction-2022/README.md

     "Everyone thinks they think.
 But if you don't write down your thoughts you are fooling yourself."
     "You should think before you code.
 A spec is simply what you write before coding."
     "Thinking is hard.
 It is easier to think you are thinking."
-    "If you don't start with a spec every piece of code your write is a patch."
+    "If you don't start with a spec every piece of code you write is a patch."